Roy Williams (basketball coach): 2009–16

 The 2012–13 season for Roy Williams and his Tar Heels was a great surprise with respect to a new starting lineup in the latter half of the season.
-Unlike traditional Carolina teams, the Heels played more guard heavy and relied mostly on their perimeter game to score points.
+Unlike traditional teams at Chapel Hill, the Tar Heels played more guard heavy and relied mostly on their perimeter game to score points.
 Coach Williams reached 700 total NCAA career head coaching victories after the Tar Heels beat Villanova 78–71 in the opening round of the tournament.
 Unfortunately, the Tar Heels were not able to advance after a 70–58 loss to Kansas in the round of 32.
-It marked the third time Carolina had lost to the Jayhawks during March Madness since 2008.
+It marked the third time Chapel Hill had lost to the Jayhawks during March Madness since 2008.
 The Tar Heels completed their season with 25 wins and 11 losses (overall) including 12 wins and six losses against conference opponents.

 The 2013–14 season for the Tar Heels ended with a round of 32 loss to Iowa State in the NCAA Tournament after narrowly slipping past Providence in the opening round.
 The overall record ended up 24–10, which included a 13–5 conference record.

 John R. Wooden Award candidate Marcus Paige came back for his junior season.
 With early season losses to unranked Butler and Iowa, the Tar Heels intensity and strength were questioned.
 The Tar Heels grabbed a four seed in the NCAA Tournament with wins against Harvard and Arkansas, but ended their run with a loss to Wisconsin in the Sweet Sixteen.
 The Tar Heels finished their season 26–12 with an 11–7 ACC record.

 During the 2015–16 season, Williams guided the Tar Heels to their fourth Final Four of his tenure, as well as winning the regular season and ACC tournament titles.

-In the 2016 NCAA tournament, North Carolina beat Florida Gulf Coast, Providence, Indiana, and Notre Dame, and Syracuse in the Final Four, to earn a spot against Villanova in the national championship game.
+In the 2016 NCAA tournament, the Tar Heels beat Florida Gulf Coast, Providence, Indiana, and Notre Dame, and Syracuse in the Final Four, to earn a spot against Villanova in the national championship game.
 North Carolina lost 77–74 when Villanova sank a three-point buzzer beater.
 The Tar Heels completed their season with a 33–7 overall record.

 2016–17: Third championship

-Williams led his Tar Heels to their second consecutive ACC regular season championship.
+Williams led the Tar Heels to their second consecutive ACC regular season championship.
 On January 16, 2017, Williams won his 800th game as a head coach after defeating Syracuse 85–68.
 Justin Jackson won ACC Player of the Year.
-In the 2017 NCAA Tournament, North Carolina defeated Texas Southern 103–64, Arkansas 72–65, Butler 92–80, Kentucky 75–73, Oregon 77–76 and Gonzaga 71–65 to win its third national title in the Roy Williams' era.
+In the 2017 NCAA Tournament, UNC Chapel Hill defeated Texas Southern 103–64, Arkansas 72–65, Butler 92–80, Kentucky 75–73, Oregon 77–76 and Gonzaga 71–65 to win its third national title in the Roy Williams' era.
 The Tar Heels completed their season again with a 33–7 overall record.